 An alternate for each of the three (3) principal Grievance Appeals Committee members shall be selected to serve for the same-period as that of their respective principals.
-Alternate members shall be selected in the same manner as principals except that no alternate member shall be from the same city department or appropriate unit as his/her respective principal.
+Alternate members shall be selected in the same manner as principals except that no alternate principal.
 Alternate members shall serve in the place of their respective principals when the principal is unavailable, when the principal abstains from serving, and when the principal is from the same city department of appropriate unit in which the grievance originates.